anontechnology/documentation/docs/tutorials/regulation-rules.md

  - `leq`: For numerical data; matches users whose value of this attribute is less than or equal to the provided value.
  - `after`: For temporal data; matches users whose value of this attribute is a later time than the provided value.
  - `before`: For temporal data; matches users whose value of this attribute is an earlier time than the provided value.
- - `any`: Treats the value as a comma-delimited list of strings and matches users whose value of this attribute appears in the provided list.
+ - `in`: Treats the value as a comma-delimited list of strings and matches users whose value of this attribute appears in the provided list.
- - `none`: Treats the value as a comma-delimited list of strings and matches users whose value of this attribute does not appear in the provided list.
+ - `nin`: Treats the value as a comma-delimited list of strings and matches users whose value of this attribute does not appear in the provided list.

 ## Conjunctive ("all") constraints